 - The terms of any loan received as part of the student’s financial aid package, a sample loan repayment schedule, and the necessity for repaying loans;

 - The general conditions and terms applicable to any employment provided as part of the student’s financial aid package;

 - The terms and conditions of the loans students receive under the Direct Loan and Perkins Loan Programs;

 - The exit counseling information the school provides and collects for student borrowers; and

-- Contact information for ombuds offices available for disputes concerning federal, institutional and private loans.
+- Contact information for offices available for disputes concerning federal, institutional and private loans.

 - The federal Military Selective Service Act (the “Act”) requires most males residing in the United States to present themselves for registration with the Selective Service System within thirty days of their eighteenth birthday.
 Most males between the ages of 18 and 25 must be registered.
 Males born after December 31, 1959, may be required to submit a statement of compliance with the Act and regulations in order to receive any grant, loan, or work assistance under specified provisions of existing federal law.
 In California, students subject to the Act who fail to register are also ineligible to receive any need-based student grants funded by the state or a public postsecondary institution.

 - Selective Service registration forms are available at any U.S. Post Office, and many high schools have a staff member or teacher appointed as a Selective Service Registrar.
 Applicants for financial aid can also request that information provided on the Free Application for Federal Student Aid (FAFSA) be used to register them with the Selective Service.
-Information on the Selective Service System is available and the registration process may be initiated online at http://www.sss.gov.
+For more information on the Selective Service System and to initiate the registration process visit the official Selective Service System website.